vladbph/cymatix-doc/README.md

 * ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history
-R~ - Return all collected slots values in the inference history and clean the history.
-"Return" command.
+R~  Return command.
+Return all collected slots values in the
+    inference history and clean the history. .
-P~ - One step back command.
+P~  One step back command.
 'Can you repeat it please?'
-B~ - Two steps back command.
+B~  Two steps back command.
 'What did you say before that?'
-F~ - Do not save current inference to history.
+F~  Forget current intent, that is do not save current inference to history.
+F1~ Forget current intent and remove one extra from history.
+F2~ Forget current intent and remove two extra from history.
-F<x>~ - Do not save current inference to history and remove 'x' steps from the top.
+F<x>~   Forget current intent and remove 'x' extra from history.
+G~  'Goto' intent.
+Sets last intent in the history as current one while ignoring the current one.
+G1~ Same as G~
-G<x>~ - Remove 'x-1' steps from the history and set 'x' item from the top as current one.
+G<x>~   Sets 'x-1' intent in the history as current one.
+        Please note handling difference b/n F~ and G~ intents.
         Intuition: "Where were we?" in the conversation.
-C~ - Change value of a slot.
-"Change" command.
+C~  Change command.
+Change value of a slot.
-X~ - Clean previous inference history and do not save current inference in it.
+X~  Clean previous inference history and do not save current inference in it.
-I~ - Clean previous inference history and save current inference in it.
+I~  Clean previous inference history and save current inference in it.
-?? - We are open to discuss any other prefixes to control the history.
+??
+We are open to discuss any other prefixes to control the history.
 ```
 * ## `Empty` prefix
 Intent without prefix with infered slots and their values are saved in the inference history.